-The Village regularly conducts property maintenance inspections to protect the health, safety, and general welfare of the community.
-You may receive a “hang tag” from one of our inspectors informing you of a property maintenance violation.
+The Village regularly conducts property maintenance inspections to protect the health, safety, and appearance of the property as well as nearby areas.
+You may receive a “hang tag” or notice from one of our inspectors informing you of a property maintenance violation.
 If you receive a “hang tag,” please make arrangements to correct the code violation within the given time frame.
-Contact the inspector for more information or if you have questions.
+Contact the inspector if you have questions.

-If you do not correct your property maintenance violation or contact the inspector with your questions, you will receive a ticket to report to the Village’s Administrative Adjudication Hearing.
+If you do not correct your property maintenance violation or contact the inspector with your questions, you will receive a ticket to report to the Village Hall for an Administrative Adjudication Hearing.
 An administrative hearing is a civil, not criminal, proceeding.
 Cases filed in adjudication are punishable by fines and can only be appealed in the 4th District Circuit Court of Cook County.
 You may pay your fines online or in person at Village Hall.

 - Failure to properly display address on front of house and on garage at alley